inkytonik/skink-dashboard/README.md

     csvtodata <CSV file> | import localhost

+#### Archived data

+As we generate useful data sets we will commit them to this repository in the `data` directory.
+Thus, we can recreate the dashboards from scratch if we need to, or you can create a local instance with all of the same data.

 #### Viewing data

 * Create a new dashboard in Grafana via drop-down menu near top-left corner.